 - Turn in memo and UG/G designation form to the Graduate Student Coordinator, Patton Hall 200G

 - Once in the program, you MUST make a “B” or better for the classes that are to be double counted.

 - Preferred no later than June 15th if you are seeking Fall admission to UG/G status

 - Preferred no later than November 15th if you are seeking Spring admission to the UG/G status

 While officially enrolled as a UG/G student, your undergraduate student status will take precedence for the purpose of establishing tuition rates, qualifying for scholarships/fellowships, and qualifying for financial aid.
 Once you have completed all your undergraduate requirements, you will become a regular master’s student.
 At that time you will become eligible for graduate tuition, graduate scholarships/fellowships and financial aid based on graduate student status.
 You will still go through undergraduate graduation and receive the B.S. degree before officially moving into the regular master’s program.

-Students who have flexibility in their undergraduate schedule (only for their LAST semester) may be able to take additional graduate level courses outside of the approved 6 “double count” courses.
-A maximum of 6 additional “dual enrollment” hours for these courses may be allowed if pre-approved by the department.
-These classes should be listed on the Graduate School UG/G form that is turned in with the application for UG/G status.
-These extra classes will not be on both transcripts; they will only appear on a graduate level transcript and must be taken for a letter grade.
+Students who have flexibility in their undergraduate schedule (only for their LAST semester) may be able to take an additional graduate level course outside of the approved 9 “double count” courses.
+A maximum of 3 additional “dual enrollment” hours may be allowed if pre-approved by the department.
+The mix of “double count” and “graduate only or dual” credit cannot exceed 12 total credits.
+This class should be listed on the Graduate School UG/G form that is turned in with the application for UG/G status.
+This extra class will not be on both transcripts; it will only appear on a graduate level transcript and must be taken for a letter grade.